Expect more-powerful AI applications

 If you think about it, you can recognize in this situation a method of hinting new hypotheses or new explanations of a known phenomenon.

-Like Deep Learning is regarded by some as statistics in a sophisticated modern dress (see above), equally these hypothesis-testing methods can be found in already mature ML/AI applications, like for example recommender systems.
+Like Machine Learning is regarded by some as statistics in a sophisticated modern dress (see above), equally these hypothesis-testing methods can be found in already mature ML/AI applications, like for example recommender systems.
 However, results so far have not been particularly impressive, while the future potential is clear from the recent scientific uses of Deep Learning.

 Machine Learning/Deep Learning, AI’s most successful enabling technology today, has not yet unfolded its full potential for business and society.
 Novel uses of it are spilling out of science labs.